 Historical Note: during the Seven Years War, limbered artillery was manned by civilians who, as such, were not able to be in the enemy fire range.

-Artillery was therefore unlimbered as soon as close to the enemy fire range (about 1200 to 1500 meters from the enemy).
+Artillery was therefore unlimbered as soon as close to the enemy fire range (about 1200 to 1500 meters from the enemy) and stayed unlimbered for the rest of the battle.

 Units (light and heavy guns) in Limbered Formation: